New Bucharest Ring – Bucharest

 When was the track built?

-The area around the National Parliament has been used in 1937 and 1939 for two races of Formula Libre; that course was revived in 2007 and 2008, designed by Tilke and name Bucharest Ring, and hosted two FIA GT and Formula Three races.
+The area around the National Parliament has been used in 1937 and 1939 for two races of Formula Libre; that course was revived in 2007 and 2008, designed by Tilke and named Bucharest Ring, and hosted two FIA GT and Formula Three races.

 In 2009 all events were cancelled due to financial reasons.

-Now, thanks to the better financial conditions imposed by the new F1 organization, a new version of the Bucharest Ring, designed by me, will bring the top series of motorsport for the first time ever in Romania from 2023.
+Now, thanks to the better financial conditions imposed by the new F1 Organization, a new version of the Bucharest Ring, designed by me, will bring the top series of motorsport for the first time ever in Romania from 2023.

 When was its first Grand Prix?